Coded Computing for Distributed Graph Analytics: Introduction

-Our work is rooted in the recent development of a coding framework for general MapReduce computations that establishes an inverse-linear trade-off between computation and communication -- Coded Distributed Computing (CDC) \cite{li2017fundamental}.
-CDC achieves the communication bandwidth gain $r$, when each Map computation is carefully repeated at $r$ servers.
-In particular, CDC aims to compute $Q$ output functions of $n$ input files using $K$ distributed computing machines.
-In the Map phase, each input file is Mapped to $Q$ intermediate values each corresponding to one of the output functions.
+Our work is rooted in the recent development of a coding framework that establishes an inverse-linear trade-off between computation and communication for general MapReduce computations -- Coded Distributed Computing (CDC) \cite{li2017fundamental}.
+In the MapReduce formulation considered in~\cite{li2017fundamental}, there are $n$ input files and the goal is to compute $Q$ output functions, where \emph{each} of the $Q$ output functions depends on \emph{all} of the $n$ input files.
+In CDC, each Map computation is carefully repeated at $r$ servers.
 The injected redundancy provides coded multicast opportunities in the Shuffle phase where servers exchange coded messages that are simultaneously useful for multiple servers.
-Each server then decodes the received messages and Reduces the output functions assigned to it.
-However, the general framework does not incorporate the heterogeneity in the file requirements by the Reducers, as each Reducer is assumed to need intermediate values corresponding to all input files.
+Each server then decodes the received messages and executes the Reduce computations assigned to it.
+Compared to uncoded Shuffle, where the required intermediate values are transmitted without leveraging coded multicast, CDC slashes the communication load by $r$.
+However, in contrast to graph based MapReduce considered in our framework, CDC does not incorporate the heterogeneity in the file requirements by the Reducers, as each Reducer in CDC is assumed to need intermediate values corresponding to all input files.

-Moving from the general MapReduce framework to graph analytics, the key challenge is that the computation associated with each vertex highly depends on the graph structure.
-In particular, computation at each vertex requires data \textit{only} from the neighboring vertices, while in the general MapReduce framework, each computation needs all the input files (which in graph analytics corresponds to a complete graph).
-This asymmetry in the data requirements of the computations is the main challenge in developing efficient subgraph and computation allocations and Shuffling schemes.

-As the main contribution of this paper, we consider the Erdös-Rényi (ER) model for random graphs, and develop an asymptotically optimal coded computing scheme for the distributed graph analytics problem.
-We define computation load $r$ as the average number of workers where the Mapping of a vertex takes place.
-For a given computation load $r$, we show through achievability-converse arguments that in the regime of interest, the minimum average normalized communication load is $ L^*(r)\approx\frac{1}{r}L^\textsf{UC}(r), $ where $L^\textsf{UC}(r)=p(1-\frac{r}{K})$ denotes the average communication load for a baseline uncoded scheme with computation load $r$, $p$ is the edge probability in the ER graph of size $n$, and $K$ denotes the number of servers.